 Q. How are the days in the PERM timeline counted?

 When the recruitment process is in effect, you will need to keep the job order posted for 30 days.
 The day that the job order is posted is not counted.
-However, the day afterward is counted as the first day.
+However, the day afterwards is counted as the first day.
 Then the last day will be counted as the 30th.
 This method applies to all time-sensitive events in the PERM process.

 How Our Immigration Attorneys Can Help